 This is all voluntary.
 You are free to not finish the survey at any point.
 This will not result in any penalty or loss of benefits or rights to which you might otherwise be entitled.

-If you have any questions, please ask them to the administrators for your class.
+If you have any questions, please ask them to the administrators for your class or email the 36-303 instructor, Brian Junker (brian@stat.cmu.edu).

 By beginning the survey, you agree that above information has been explained to you and all your current questions have been answered.
 By starting the survey, you agree to participate in this study.
 Please turn the page to continue.